OCHA-DAP/pa-aa-food-insecurity/README.md

 Required data
 - IPC factors (current and predictions).
 Using historical data from 2009.
 Can be downloaded from https://fews.net/fews-data/333
 - Admin2 boundaries ???
 Don't know.
 Another boundaries file that is same as population boundaries: https://data.humdata.org/dataset/ethiopia-cod-ab#
-- Population.
+- Current population.
 Given the name, it seems it is downloaded from https://data.humdata.org/dataset/ethiopia-population-data-_-admin-level-0-3 .
+- Historical population.
+For now using country totals, can be retrieved from https://data.worldbank.org/indicator/SP.POP.TOTL?locations=ET More detailed data exists at https://www.worldpop.org/project/categories?id=3
 - Livelihood zones.
 Download from https://fews.net/fews-data/335

+## Development
+### How to setup code for development?
+After cloning the repo, run `pre-commit install` to enable format checking when committing changes.